hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Too slippery to be held by any law;
 >
-> But surely the professor ne'er reflected,
+> But surely the professor never reflected,
 >
 > When he this showman's trite device selected.
 >